javabyranjith/design-patterns-java/creational-builder-pattern/README.md

 ### HOW TO RUN?
   1. BuilderPatternMain -> Run As -> Java Application
+  2. BuilderPatternMainJava8 -> Run As -> Java Application
-  2. BuilderPatternTest -> Run As -> Junit Test
+  3. BuilderPatternTest -> Run As -> Junit Test